 All students will be grouped in small ensembles.
 Each ensemble will consist of 2-4 musicians and will meet weekly for a 50 minutes lesson.
 Each student may be assigned to participate in more than one group.
 Some groups, if appropriate, may opt for an online recording project collaboration.
 Each group will choose the best time for their rehearsals.
 All groups will participate in a virtual concert at the end of semester (before Thanksgiving).

-Students will meet in small groups scheduled in 30-40 minute blocks within the ensemble’s regularly scheduled two-hour time block.
+Students will meet in small groups in two rooms (or outside) scheduled in 30-40 minute blocks within the ensemble’s regularly scheduled two-hour time block.
 This semester the Early Music Ensemble will have the opportunity to participate in a virtual performance with other collegiate early music ensembles through Early Music America.
 Online components of the course will focus on improvisation techniques in early music.